apache/cassandra/doc/source/new/fqllogging.rst

 Objective
 ^^^^^^^^^^
 Full Query Logging logs all requests to the CQL interface.
 The full query logs could be used for debugging, performance benchmarking,  testing and auditing CQL queries.
 The audit logs also include CQL requests but full query logging is dedicated to CQL requests only with features such as FQL replay and FQL compare that are not available in audit logging.
-Audit logging is for auditing the database activity and may be improved to add auditing of other database activity beside authorization and CQL in future versions.

 Full Query Logger
 ^^^^^^^^^^^^^^^^^^
-The Full Query Logger is a logger that logs entire query contents after the query finishes (or times out).
+The Full Query Logger is a logger that logs entire query contents after the query finishes.
+FQL only logs the queries that successfully complete.
+The other queries (e.g. timed out, failed) are not to be logged.
 Queries are logged in one of two modes: single query or batch of queries.
 The log for an invocation of a batch of queries includes the following attributes:

 ::